 A key part of the development of this Area Statement has been our engagement with stakeholders and we say more about this in the next section.

 In the previous section we have described some of the main considerations and opportunities for improving health.
 Here we have set out ‘what success looks like’ as a series of you told us statements reflecting the general consensus from our engagement sessions; these sessions generated a wealth of information ideas and the following represents just a summary of the opportunities ahead of us (where there was general agreement among multiple stakeholders).
 If you feel that we have missed something, please don’t worry, we want to carry on the conversations we have started.
 Please see the section at the end of this theme which details how you can remain part of this process.

 Image by Pippa Sabine

 In developing this Area Statement our aim has been to work collaboratively and represent the views and ideas from all stakeholders in South West Wales.
 Our goal has been to involve you in helping identify the key risks that we all face in managing our natural resources sustainably, as well as the opportunities.

 This has required a different way of working.

-We have undertaken a wide range of engagement activities, including targeted planning workshops with selected experts to larger workshops involving many sectors.
-The latter have been well attended and included publicly elected representatives, community groups, environmental Non Government Organisations, as well as officials from the public sector.
+We have undertaken a wide range of engagement activities, including targeted planning workshops with selected experts to larger multi-sectoral workshops.
+The latter have been well attended and included elected representatives, community groups, eNGOs, as well as officials from the public sector.
 We’ve also ensured that representative groups (such as farming unions, angling associations etc) have been included.
 The business sector has mainly been represented by larger industry.